HeroicKatora/wasm-as-html/Readme.md

 loader as a sort of platform polyfill, to substitute the native environment with a billion-dollar platform independent sandbox.

-**This is not a hack project, nor a joke**.
+**This is not only a proof-of-concept, nor a joke**.
 Granted, it started out that way but there is surprising depth of engineering that accumulated after the initial rush of ideas.
 Without hyperbole, I want to explore turning it into as much of a serious document format as PDF.
 The wrapper provides a robust foundation for wrapping full applications.
 With the readme below, the system can be understood fully and all its parts adjusted.
 Importantly, **You** can do this.

 ## How to use it